“You should talk to these guys.”

 stuck with late fees or interest.

-If you run a business in Seattle and you are choosing an invoice factoring company, start with the items that affect your cash this week: advance rate, fee, reserve, customer approval, paperwork review, funding timing, and who answers after setup.
+If you are comparing factoring companies or invoice factoring companies, start with the items that affect your cash this week: advance rate, fee, reserve, customer approval, paperwork review, customer notice, funding timing, agreement terms, invoice choice, and who answers after setup.

-Do not stop at a Seattle address, a freight-only offer, or fast approval language.
-Use those details to collect names.
+Do not stop at a local office address, a national ranking list, a fast-funding claim, a fuel-card offer, or a high advance claim.
+If a search gives you a list of factoring companies, use the list to collect names.
 Use the written quote to make the decision.

 The provider type matters less than the written quote.
 A useful comparison starts with one real customer and one real invoice.